Skip to main content

 crew of the USS Mason

-The claim that “Washington Slept Here” is so ubiquitous in the historical community that it has become something of a running joke.
+The claim that “Washington slept here” is so ubiquitous in the historical community that it has become something of a running joke.
 But plenty of evidence exists that our first president was indeed a frequent traveler -- often rushing over muddy, pot-holed roads in a great white coach two centuries before Air Force One.
-During the last year, American Heritage has been conducting a survey of Revolutionary War taverns to be published later in 2017, and we've already found 38 establishments that claim Washington stopped by, from Abbott Tavern in Andover, MA, to the William Pitt Tavern in Portsmouth, NH.
+During the last year, American Heritage has been conducting a survey of Revolutionary War taverns to be published later in 2017, and we've already found 38 establishments which claim that Washington stopped by, from Abbott Tavern in Andover, Massachusetts, to the William Pitt Tavern in Portsmouth, New Hampshire.

-Reasons for the First President’s peregrinations have become much more clear with H.R.
+Reasons for the pirst president’s peregrinations have become much more clear with H.R.
 Breen’s new book, George Washington's Journey, excerpted here.

 --The Editors